 "I am a non-traditional student pursuing a dual major in Musical Theatre and Theatre Education with a minor in English Education.
 I am also a nurse, chauffeur, personal assistant, tutor, secretary, and teacher.
 In short I am a Mom.
 I have four children ranging in age from almost 18 to eight, each with busy lives of their own.
 Because my major is so time intensive, along with my busy family, I am unable to work full time and go to school.
 Without my Honors Departmental Scholarship I would not be able to pursue my studies and my dreams.
 I do not have words for how grateful I am for this scholarship, it has been a life-saver!" --Amanda Harris, 2015-2016 Scholarship recipient

-- You have not received an Honors Travel Scholarship within the previous two years;
+- Not have received an Honors Travel Scholarship within the previous two years;

 "To say I had a life-changing experience while in Perú would be an understatement.
 Throughout my time interacting with and serving the people of Perú, I learned and gained far more than I gave.
 My trip with the Center for Community Engaged Learning provided me with a humbling experience that drastically changed my perspective on life.
 In those 18 days, I made many new friends, met many incredible people, increased my Spanish skills, and stepped out of my comfort zone in a way that allowed me to grow professionally, academically, and personally." --Corbin Standley, 2014 Travel Scholarship recipient